 “The Paepckes, they thought very big,” says Aspen Music Festival and School CEO Alan Fletcher.
-“They didn’t start off small,” bringing to town an entire sympathy orchestra along with a number of “the world’s most important” classical musicians of their time, Fletcher says.
+“They didn’t start off small,” bringing to town an entire symphony orchestra along with a number of “the world’s most important” classical musicians of their time, Fletcher says.
 “They were noticed right away.”

 While the inaugural event wasn’t necessarily intended to continue, he says, a “wildly successful” start, coupled with the performers’ immediate love of Aspen and the Paepckes’ vision, allowed the festival to flourish, now even 70 years later.

 “I think it was the realization about the power of having a summer economy that made [the Paepckes] persist,” says Fletcher.
 In a separate interview, Horowitz calls the Paepckes “the pillars of the modern Aspen summer economy.”
 Elizabeth Paepcke, in particular, he says, is “the mother of modern Aspen.”